 Did you know that vendors have little-known responsibilities that are separate to any contracts you might sign?
 They are critical to allowing you to delegate efficiently, as well as ensure that projects are only signed off when you are 100% happy.

 8. Good Due Diligence is Vital

 We’re not just talking about reference sites, but also their liability insurance, history (or not) of lawsuits, customer relationships, and partnerships with other vendors key to your IT buy.

-Carrying out solid due diligence upfront can make all the difference to establishing a long and mutually agreeable relationship.
+Carrying out solid due diligence upfront can make all the difference to establishing long and mutually agreeable service provider relationships.

 9. Pilot Projects are Critical